 If you can't afford to hire a formatter, that’s okay!
-Fortunately, there are plenty of book formatting softwares on the market.
+Fortunately, there are plenty of book formatting software options on the market.

-In this article, we’ll cover free and paid book formatting software, cover some features, and discuss the pros and cons of each option.
+In this article, we’ll cover both paid and free book formatting software, and discuss the features, pros, and cons of each option.

 Free Book Formatting Software

-If you’re a self-published author on a budget, good news—there are a couple free options available to you!
+If you’re a self-published author on a budget, I have good news—there are a couple free book formatting software options available to you!

 While these options might be more limited than paid book formatting softwares, don’t let that deter you.
 It’s still possible to use these to make clean, readable manuscripts, and if that’s all you need, then there’s no need to break the bank on a formatting software you may not use more than once or twice.

 TIP: If you're a children's book author, you'll definitely want to pay for formatting.

 These are especially helpful for authors who are looking to publish e-books only through sites like Amazon KDP.
 Formatting e-books is generally a little easier than formatting a book for print, and you won’t need as powerful of a software to do that.

 Here are the best free book formatting software options: